“When the how of the vision trumps the why, you will find yourself in the maintenance phase.”

 Chances are that you have experienced this at some point between the launch of your church and now.
 But, the good news?
 Churches don’t have to live in the maintenance phase.

-Yes—making changes is difficult, but with healthy leadership and a a clear ministry strategy, you’ll lead a thriving church in no time.
+Yes—making changes is difficult, but with healthy leadership and a clear ministry strategy, you can lead your church back to health.

 This needs to be a collaborative process with your leadership team.
 You want (and also need) your team to be on board with pursuing God’s vision for your church.